Gastrointestinal stromal tumours (GISTs)

 The treatment for GIST depends on a number of factors, including your general health and the size and position of the tumour.
 The results of your tests will help your doctors decide on the best treatment for you.

-Because GISTs are rare cancers, you should be referred for treatment at a specialist unit.
+Because GISTs are rare cancers, you should be referred to a specialist unit for treatment.
 You may have to travel to a hospital outside your area for this.

 The most common treatment for GIST is surgery to remove the tumour.
 Drugs known as growth inhibitors are used to treat GISTs that can't be removed with surgery.